The Fine Print

 I use digital methods to create high quality reproductions of my artwork known as “Giclée”.
 Pronounced “zhee-clay”, these ink jet prints are made with archival pigment inks on specially prepared acid-free fine art papers or canvas.

-I make Giclée prints one at a time in numbered editions.
+I make these prints one at a time in numbered editions.
 Works made at my studio are hand-signed and documented on the reverse of the print.
-Certain works available in my Store are digitally signed only.
-Stretched canvas prints and prints mounted on wood panel frames are varnished and ready to hang.
-Custom, made to order prints are also available upon request.
+Stretched canvases and prints mounted on wood panel frames are varnished and ready to hang.